 Each Director makes a diligent effort to attend all Board and Committee meetings, as well as our annual meeting of stockholders.
-All Directors attended at least 75% of the aggregate number of meetings of the

-Board and of the respective Committees on which they served during 2023.
-Each of our then-serving Directors attended our 2023 annual meeting of stockholders.
-During 2023, the Board held four regular meetings to address regular, quarterly business matters, several special meetings to address business matters that arose between quarters, and reviewed and approved by written consent such other intra-quarter matters such as fair valuing the portfolio investments, quarterly audit committee presentations and approval of earnings reports, among other matters.
+All Directors attended at least 75% of the aggregate number of meetings of the Board and of the respective Committees on which they served during 2024.
+Each of our then-serving Directors attended our 2024 annual meeting of stockholders.
+During 2024, the Board held four regular meetings to address regular, quarterly business matters, three special meetings to address business matters that arose between quarters, and reviewed and approved by written consent such other intraquarter matters.

 Because our Board is committed to strong and effective corporate governance, it regularly monitors our corporate governance policies and practices to ensure we meet or exceed the requirements of applicable laws, regulations and rules, and the NYSE's listing standards.
-The Board has adopted a number of policies to support our values and good corporate governance, including our Committee charters, insider trading policy, Code of Ethics, Code of Business Conduct and Ethics, and related person transaction approval policy.
+The Board has adopted a number of policies to support our values and good corporate governance, including our Committee charters, Insider Trading Policy, Code of Ethics, Code of Business Conduct and Ethics, and Related Person Transaction Approval Policy.
+The Insider Trading Policy, among other things, governs the purchase, sale and/or other dispositions of our securities by Directors and executive officers and we believe has been reasonably designed to promote compliance with insider trading laws, rules and regulations, and any listing standards applicable to us.
 The Board has adopted our Corporate Governance Guidelines, which provide a framework for the operation of the Board and address key governance practices.
 Our Board continuously reviews and, as appropriate, updates our Corporate Governance Guidelines, practices and framework.
 Examples of our corporate governance practices include: